 Is there a toilet?

 The nearest toilet is in the Church Hall, which will normally be available during a 10 am Sunday service.
-Sometimes it is not possible to make the Church Hall available at other times, but there are public toilets in the village car park very close by.

 When can I leave?